Basket Case Chords | Green Day Guitar Lesson

 | A5 (IV) | E5 (I) | B5 (V) | B5 (V) |

-For the chorus, a chromatic chord in the bVIIx leads us to the VI.
-Here’s how it looks in the key of E:
+In the chorus, a chromatic chord (the bVIIx) leads us to the VI.
+In the key of E, it looks like this:

 ||: A5 (IV) | B5 (V) | E5 (I) | E5 (I) :||